3 Tips to Remember for National Cancer Survivors Day

 - Maintaining a healthy weight

 Aim to “eat the rainbow.”
 Consider the different colors of fruits and vegetables when determining the best foods to eat.
 Common foods that provide phytonutrients for cancer prevention include cherries, tomatoes, berries, cruciferous vegetables, and bran from grains.
-Find these tips and more in our booklet Eating Well for Cancer Survivors.
+Find more tips in our booklet Eating Well for Cancer Survivors.

-- Visit our Cancer Survivorship page for more information about survivorship, including resources to help you navigate your journey.
+- Find more information about cancer survivorship, including resources to help you navigate your journey.

 - Create a private support website where you can document your journey and receive support from friends and family along the way.